-It was therefore an obvious choice to select the National Sailing Academy (NSA) as the official charity for Antigua Sailing Week 2012.
-Antigua Yacht Club’s youth sailing programme has in its lifetime spawned some hugely successful Antiguan sailors such as Ashley Rhodes, owner of A & A Rigging and a member of Antigua Sailing Week’s Regatta Organising Committee.
-Karl James, a former Olympic sailor, has long been at the head of Antigua Yacht Club’s Youth Sailing Program, is on the Executive of the National Sailing Academy and a member of the Regatta Organising Committee.
-However, it has until recently remained difficult for youths living outside of English Harbour or those who can’t swim, to have the opportunity to learn to sail.
+It was therefore an obvious choice to select the National Sailing Academy (NSA) and Antigua and Barbuda Search and Rescue (ABSAR) as the official charities for Antigua Sailing Week.
+Antigua Yacht Club’s youth sailing program has in its lifetime spawned some hugely successful Antiguan sailors such as Ashley Rhodes, owner of A & A Rigging and a member of Antigua Sailing Week’s Regatta Organising Committee.
+Karl James, a former Olympic sailor, has long been at the head of Antigua Yacht Club’s youth sailing program, is on the Executive of the National Sailing Academy and a member of the Regatta Organising Committee.

-The National Sailing Academy is a non profit organisation registered in 2010, and is now teaching 150 children per week how to sail.
-All children in the programme must be able to swim so those who can’t but want to learn to sail are taught to swim by Swalings International Swimming School.
-As swimming and sailing are now part of the National Curriculum in all Antiguan schools, transport to both swimming and sailing lessons is provided by school buses, and the National Sailing Academy covers the cost of those lessons.
+The National Sailing Academy is a non-profit organisation registered in 2010 that and is now teaching hundreds of children every week how to sail.
+All children in the sailing program must be able to swim so those who can’t but want to learn to sail are taught to swim by Swalings International Swimming School.

-Funding of the programme is entirely through donations and fundraisers and much of this is generated by the NSA team walking the docks and encouraging visiting skippers to pay US $1 per foot (for the total length of their boat) per year as well to donate boats needed to operate the school.
-With two training locations to get off the ground, there is a significant need for an increase in funding to assist with payment of teachers and equipment.
+Funding of the program has to date been entirely through donations and fundraisers and some of this is generated by the NSA team walking the docks and encouraging visiting skippers to pay US $1 per foot (for the total length of their boat) per year as well to donate boats and equipment needed to operate the school.
+The Academy is also fortunate in having some very generous major sponsors to help create the infrastructure needed for us to create revenue.
+With two training locations now up and running, there is a significant need for an increase in funding to assist with payment of instructors and overheads.

 For further information about the academy visit www.nationalsailingacademy.org.